 In the centuries after 1450, Europe first entered and then gradually came to dominate a global commercial network.
-Building off the voyages of exploration and colonization, the commercial revolution of the 17th and 18th centuries involved a wide range of new financial and economic practices — such as joint-stock companies, widely capitalized banks, and triangular trade — all of which supported an emerging money economy.
-New commercial techniques and goods provided Europeans with an improved diet and standard of living.
-Wealth from commerce supported, in turn, the growth of industrial capitalism in subsequent centuries.
+Building off the voyages of exploration and colonization, the commercial revolution of the 17th and 18th centuries involved a wide range of new financial and economic practices, such as joint-stock companies, widely capitalized banks, and triangular trade -- all of which supported an emerging money economy.
+New commercial techniques and goods provided Europeans with an improved diet and standard of living, and in turn, wealth from commerce supported the growth of industrial capitalism in subsequent centuries.

 The devastating impact of two world wars and the Great Depression transformed pre-1914 economic patterns and complicated the task of governments in managing the unstable economic situation.
-Soviet Russia and its post–World War II satellites represented one path, while nations in Western and Central Europe modified laissez-faire capitalism with Keynesian budget and tax policies and an expanding welfare state.
-Consumerism, always an important factor in economic growth, took on even more importance in the second half of the 20th century, although not without criticism.
-Perhaps the most significant change since World War II has been the movement toward European economic unity and a common currency.
-Although policies of unity have supported Europe’s postwar economic miracle, they have also encountered challenges of a stagnating population, financial crises, and growing social welfare commitments.
+Soviet Russia and its post-World War II satellites represented one path, communism, which pursued a policy of planned economies that collectivized agriculture in the name of forcing rapid industrial growth, and which ultimately experienced economic and political collapse.
+Nations in Western Europe, Scandinavia, and parts of Central Europe modified laissez-faire capitalism with Keynesian budget and tax policies and in some cases an expanding welfare state.
+Consumerism, always an important factor in economic growth, took on even more importance in the second half of the 20th century when Western European nations experienced what was termed an economic miracle.
+The post-World War II period also witnessed the movement toward European economic unity and a common currency, as well as the creation and challenges of maintaining social welfare programs.

 *Language on this page is provided by the College Board.